jSherz/jsj-blog/_posts/2018-04-14-private-static-docs.markdown

         CallerReference='Private docs',Comment='Private docs'
 ```

-After we've created that, note down the canonical user ID (called S3CanonicalUserId
+After we&rsquo;ve created that, note down the canonical user ID (called S3CanonicalUserId
-in the response) and then adapt the following command to set our bucket's policy:
+in the response) and then adapt the following command to set our bucket&rsquo;s policy:

 ```bash
 aws s3api put-bucket-policy --bucket jsherz-com-docs-test \